 Mr. Odeh’s passion for music began in Baytown, TX when he was introduced to the trumpet in his middle school band program.
 He received his Bachelor’s degree in Music Education from Baylor University in 2008.
 There he studied trumpet under Professor Wiff Rudd and jazz under Professor Alex Parker.
 At Baylor, he was a member of the Symphonic Band, Wind Ensemble, Symphony Orchestra, Jazz Ensemble and the Golden Wave Marching Band.
 Mr. Odeh continued his education earning a Master’s of Educational Administration from the University of Houston-Victoria in 2015.
 Mr. Odeh is a member of the Texas Music Educators Association and Texas Band Masters Association, and Texas Music Adjudicators Association.

 Mr. Odeh lives in Missouri City with his wife, Holly, and daughters, Sydney and Samantha.
 His hobbies include woodworking and exploring the outdoors.
 He loves spending time with his family and is grateful for their love and support of his passion to be a music educator.

 Tiffany Ye, Assistant Band Director

 Tiffany Ye is a native of Sugar Land, Texas, and a proud product of Fort Bend ISD.
-She is thrilled to be back on her old stomping grounds as she enters her third year teaching at Dulles Middle School!
+She is thrilled to be back on her old stomping grounds as she enters her fourth year at Dulles Middle School!
 Ms. Ye teaches the Symphonic Band, Concert Band, beginning woodwind classes, and assists with the Honor Band.

 Her love of music and ambition to become a band director began at Fort Settlement Middle School.
 She graduated from Clements High School, then went on to Stephen F. Austin State University, where she received her Bachelor of Music Education in 2014 and graduated magna cum laude.
 While at SFA, she was a member of the Wind Ensemble, Orchestra of the Pines, and the Lumberjack Marching Band.